 - Check the product QTY field when the product is out of stock.

-- Check that the user is able to add any or all products to his wishlist by clicking on the wishlist link.
+- Check that the user can add any or all products to his wishlist by clicking on the wishlist link.

 - Check after removing all items in the cart.

-- Check that the user is able to mark his order as a gift.
+- Check that the user can mark his order as a gift.

-- Check that the user is able to mark his order as a gift with a message.
+- The user can mark his order as a gift with a message.

-- Check that the count is changing on adding or removing items from the cart.
+- Check that the count changes on adding or removing items from the cart.

 - Check that the user is allowed to delete the items in the cart.